wp-plugins/edd-thirdparty-bloglink/readme.txt

 == Description ==

-This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/).
+**This plugin requires [Easy Digital Downloads](http://wordpress.org/extend/plugins/easy-digital-downloads/).
 It allows you to add post meta data in Easy Digital Downloads to indicate a third party product and also a link for more information.
-Also, it adds a checkbox to indicate if the download is available in the WordPress plugin repository.
+Also, it adds a checkbox to indicate if the download is available in the WordPress plugin repository.**

-*Please Note: This plugin doesn't really do anything on it's own.
-This plugin is for advanced users and does nothing on the front-end without writing your own custom code.* = This plugin is for advanced users and does nothing on the fron-end without custom code. =
+***Please Note:** The plugin doesn't really do anything on it's own.
+It is for advanced users and does nothing on the front-end without writing your own custom code. **This plugin is for advanced users and does nothing on the fron-end without custom code.***

 = Here is what it does do: =